 A licence is a power or authority to do some act which, without such authority, could not lawfully be done.
-In the context of an immovable property a licence is an authority to do an act which would otherwise be a trespass.
+In the context of immovable property, a licence is an authority to do any act which would otherwise be a trespass.
 It passes no interest, and does not amount to a demise, nor does it give the licensee an exclusive right to the use of the property.

-Intention of the parties are the most important fact in determination of nature of right in respect of leave and licence.
+The intention of the parties is the most important fact in the determination of nature of the right in respect of leave and licence.
 The Bombay High Court in the case of Sohanlal Naraindas v.
-Laxmidas Raghunath Gadit [(1966) 68 Bom LR 400] has held that the intention of the parties and exclusive possession were important elements to decide actual and real nature of the right in respect of immovable property.
+Laxmidas Raghunath Gadit [(1966) 68 Bom LR 400] has held that the intention of the parties and exclusive possession were important elements to decide actual and real nature of the right in respect of the immovable property.

 Therefore, you have right over the property to use it for the stipulated period mentioned in the agreement.
 The landlord’s contention that you are a licensee shall not be sustained.
-You can claim compensation if lease agreement is terminated before completion of stipulated period.
+You can claim compensation if the lease agreement is terminated before the completion of the stipulated period.